SAP-samples/kyma-runtime-extension-samples/on-prem-to-cloud/README.md

 ## Context

 If you have to access a workload deployed on SAP BTP, Kyma runtime without exposing it to the public Internet, you can use SAP BTP, Connectivity.
-SAP BTP, Connectivity provides Cloud Connector service channels to connect your on-premises network to specific services on SAP BTP.
-For more information, see [Using Service Channels](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/using-service-channels?version=Cloud).
+SAP BTP, Connectivity provides Cloud Connector service channels to connect your on-premises network to specific services on SAP BTP, Kyma runtime.
+For more information, see [Configure a Service Channel for a Kubernetes Cluster](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/configure-service-channel-for-kubernetes-cluster?version=Cloud).
 The following diagram presents all the involved elements and the high-level flow:

 ![On Premise to Cloud](./assets/on-prem-to-cloud.drawio.svg)